-Hailed by The Washington Post as a "crisp, controlled" performer who brings "bright humanity and expressive depth" to contemporary music, Davis has performed hundreds of concerts as a marimba soloist and chamber musician.
-Encompassing original arrangements of spirituals, West African gyil music, and Western classical and contemporary music, Davis' practice pushes the boundaries of genre while centering African-descended people and cultures.
+Sought after for their "crisp, controlled" sound and "bright humanity and expressive depth" (The Washington Post), Davis has performed hundreds of concerts across the United States as a marimba soloist and chamber musician.
+Encompassing classical, sacred, and contemporary music across the African continent and diaspora, and Western European classical music, Davis' practice pushes the boundaries of genre while centering African-descended people and cultures.
 Through his arrangements, commissions, and compositions, Davis has contributed over 30 works by Black composers to the marimba's solo and chamber repertoire.
 Recent highlights include solo concerts presented by Celebrity Series of Boston and Ashmont Hill Chamber Music and interdisciplinary collaborations with dancers, poets, and playwrights.
-His current projects include recording their debut solo marimba album and a writing a book of marimba arrangements and adaptations of music from the African diaspora.
+Their current projects include recording their debut solo marimba album and a writing a book of marimba arrangements and adaptations of music from the African diaspora.
 Davis proudly endorses Marimba One instruments and mallets as a Marimba One Premier Artist.

 As an educator, Davis is a teaching artist with Castle of our Skins, a Black arts institution, and an instructor of music theory at the Boston Conservatory.
-Davis is a sought-after lecturer and author of music curricula and program notes.
-They have led educational residencies at the Boston Children's Chorus and Boston Children's Museum and have presented performances and masterclasses on marimba and vibraphone at the University of Central Florida, University of Massachusetts Amherst, and the Center of Mallet Percussion Research at Kutztown University, and the Network for Diversity in Concert Percussion.
+He is a sought-after lecturer and writer about music, having written music curricula with Castle of our Skins and program notes for Boston Modern Opera Project and Boston Conservatory.
+Davis has led educational residencies at the Boston Children's Chorus and Boston Children's Museum and has presented performances and masterclasses on marimba and vibraphone at the University of Central Florida, University of Massachusetts Amherst, The Center of Mallet Percussion Research at Kutztown University, and the Network for Diversity in Concert Percussion.

 Davis has enjoyed residencies at Avaloch Farm Music Institute, Boston Center for the Arts, and the Goethe-Institut Boston, and fellowships with Antenna Cloud Farm and Music for Food.
-Their work has been supported by the New England Foundation for the Arts, Massachusetts Cultural Council, City of Boston Arts and Culture, and Cambridge Arts Council.
+Their work has been supported by the New England Foundation for the Arts, Massachusetts Cultural Council, City of